whatisnuclear/website/peace_and_war.md

 major design flaws.
   <figure>
   <img src="/img/NSsavannah-1962.jpg" alt="The NS Savannah passing under the Golden Gate bridge" class="img img-fluid center-block " >
-<caption>The NS Savannah sails under the Golden Gate bridge</caption>
+<figcaption>The NS Savannah sails under the Golden Gate bridge</figcaption>
   </figure>

 508 More talk and references about evaluating the promise and future of nuclear